marcusig/woocommerce-product-customizer/src/readme.txt

 == Upgrade Notice ==

-* 1.2.23 Various tweaks and improvements
+* 1.2.24 Introduciton of the new Clean theme and the display modes for the layers: Small color, Dropdown